nuruzzaman/ml-engineering-demo/README.md

 #### Solution Overview

-The solution works end-to-end from loading diabetes dataset, train the model, predict, save the model, reload it for inference from web browser, build docker image, deploy it in Heroku through CI/CD pipeline.
+The solution works end-to-end from loading diabetes dataset, train the model, predict, save the model, reload it for inference from web browser, build docker image, deploy it on Heroku through CI/CD pipeline.
 The test solution can be accessible at https://ml-engineering-demo.herokuapp.com/

 My solution also includes the following:
+- Create model and store model artifacts
 - Hyper-parameter optimization technique
 - Unit tests
 - Capture application logs
-- Store model artifacts
+- Create Flask Web App that loads ML model and inferences
-- CI/CD Pipeline for Heroku and DockerHub
+- CI/CD Pipeline for automated deployment on Heroku and DockerHub
 - Flexibile intregration with other systems or platforms

 Note: as there is only one feature, so data preparation, feature engineering was not implemented.